Equidistribution of $q$-orbits of closed geodesics: Weyl sums

-In the Eisenstein case we proceed as above using the bound (\ref{eq:eisensteinmain}) instead.
-Now by (\ref{eq:Eisensteinlift}) and the Birch--Stevens formula there is some primitive Dirichlet character $\eta\modulo m$ with $m^2|N$ and $t\in \R$ such that the inner sum is equal to
+This gives the wanted since the number of Dirichlet characters $\chi \modulo q$ such that $\chi_{|H}=1$ is exactly $\tfrac{\varphi(q)}{|H|}$.
+In the Eisenstein case we proceed as above using the bound (\ref{eq:eisensteinmain}) instead: by (\ref{eq:Eisensteinlift}) and the Birch--Stevens formula there is some primitive Dirichlet character $\eta\modulo m$ with $m^2|N$ and $t\in \R$ such that the inner sum is equal to